Kate Ashbrook BSc

 Until 2016, Hugh worked for Defra and predecessor departments.
 Hugh helped to deliver the statutory right of access in Part I of the Countryside and Rights of Way Act 2000, and worked with the (then) Countryside Agency to implement the new right through secondary legislation and guidance.
 He then prepared detailed policy for new legislation on common land and advised Ministers on Parliamentary consideration of the Commons Bill in 2005–06, before pioneering the registration provisions in Part 1 of the Commons Act 2006 with local authorities through detailed new regulations.

 Hugh subsequently managed a team delivering Government policy on common land and town and village greens, access to the countryside and public rights of way, including preparing and consulting on new legislation to reform the law relating to the registration of town and village greens.
 He was responsible for establishing through secondary legislation the first commons council in England, for Brendon common.
-More recently, Hugh was Defra’s lead for policy on common agricultural policy basic payments on common land, including managing the Government’s response to a far-reaching legal challenge from Gloucestershire commoners.
+Subsequently, Hugh was Defra’s lead for policy on common agricultural policy basic payments on common land, including managing the Government’s response to a far-reaching legal challenge from Gloucestershire commoners.